Karl Germer: O.H.O. of O.T.O.

 In 1942, Crowley appointed Germer as his successor as the Outer Head of the Order (O.H.O.) of Ordo Templi Orientis and he fulfilled that position after Crowley's death in 1947.
 Germer was also a special appointee of the Order with jurisdiction over Agape Lodge.
 Germer had had a lot of trouble getting reports from Agape Lodge and answers to his letters from Wilfred Talbot Smith, the lodge master.
 Instead, Germer kept in touch with Jane Wolfe, one of Agape Lodge's founding members.
 Through Wolfe he made acquaintance and good friendship of Phyllis Seckler.
 Their friendship began by correspondence when Seckler was in college.

 Crowley died on 1 December 1947.
 Germer then actively took up the role of Outer Head of the Order (O.H.O.).
 He started working on preservation of Crowley's literary remains and getting his books published.
 At the time of Crowley's death there were still many important manuscripts which were yet unpublished; Germer sent these to various publishers, seeing these works of Crowley into print for the first time.
+Crowley’s remains were buried in Germer’s New Jersey garden.